tsyne/tsyne/PUBLISHING.md

-# Publishing Jyne to npm
+# Publishing Tsyne to npm

-This guide explains how Jyne handles native binaries and how to publish to npm.
+This guide explains how Tsyne handles native binaries and how to publish to npm.

 ## How It Works

-Jyne uses the **same approach as Java JNI libraries** - all platform-specific binaries are bundled into a single npm package, similar to how JNI `.so`/`.dll`/`.dylib` files are bundled in a JAR and published to Maven Central.
+Tsyne uses the **same approach as Java JNI libraries** - all platform-specific binaries are bundled into a single npm package, similar to how JNI `.so`/`.dll`/`.dylib` files are bundled in a JAR and published to Maven Central.

 ### Package Contents

 When published to npm, the package contains:

 ```
-jyne/
+tsyne/
 ├── dist/                          # Compiled TypeScript
 ├── bin/
-│   ├── jyne-bridge-darwin-amd64   # macOS Intel
+│   ├── tsyne-bridge-darwin-amd64   # macOS Intel
-│   ├── jyne-bridge-darwin-arm64   # macOS Apple Silicon
+│   ├── tsyne-bridge-darwin-arm64   # macOS Apple Silicon
-│   ├── jyne-bridge-linux-amd64    # Linux x64
+│   ├── tsyne-bridge-linux-amd64    # Linux x64
-│   └── jyne-bridge-windows-amd64.exe  # Windows x64
+│   └── tsyne-bridge-windows-amd64.exe  # Windows x64
 ├── bridge/                        # Go source (for building from source)
 ├── scripts/
 │   └── postinstall.js            # Selects correct binary